gdbooks/LegacyOpenGL/Chapter5/shade_test.md

 * It's a direcitonal light.
 It should shine from the direction {0, 1, 1}
   * Remember, the difference between a directional and a point light is the W component
 * Set the ambient color to red
-* Set the diffuse color to red
+* Set the diffuse color to blue
 * Set the specular color to white (1, 1, 1)

 The default values for everything else are fine.
 Your scene should now look like this: